 Now that, my friends, is an honest affiliate disclosure.
-And not only did I make the overlords at the FTC cream their shorts, I hopefully instilled a level of trust unprecedented in the online marketing world.
+Not only did I make the overlords at the FTC cream their shorts, I hopefully instilled a level of trust unprecedented in the online marketing world.

 First off, who is the FTC?
 They’re the Federal Trade Commission.
 A government agency that’s supposed to help protect consumers.
-Here’s their entire guide on affiliate marketing.
+Here are their complete disclosure guidelines on affiliate marketing.

 OMG, so boring.
 We get it!

-And I’ll also assume that you know what affiliate marketing is so I won’t go into detail about how that whole thing works.
+And I’ll also assume you know what affiliate marketing is so I won’t detail how that whole thing works.

-All you need to know here is that if you’re adding affiliate links to your website to make money, you have to add an affiliate disclosure.
+All you need to know is that if you’re adding links to your affiliate site to make money, you have to add an affiliate disclosure page.
 Period.
 End of story.
 No ifs, ands, or buts.

-Do I Really Need an Affiliate Disclaimer On My Website?
+Do I Need an Affiliate Disclosure On My Website?